GoobyFRS/bluebotpc-web/pages/contact.md

 ---
 # Contact Us

-If you are interested in learning more about what BlueBotPC LLC can do for you; feel free to contact us below...
+If you are interested in learning more about what BlueBotPC LLC can do for you; feel free to contact me below...

 **Phone:** ```303-995-9792```